changyeon2/Truemedia-ML-Models/README.md

 - Untrained Feature Space Utilization: Uses the feature space of large pre-trained vision-language models like CLIP-ViT, which are not specifically trained for distinguishing real from fake images.
 - Enhanced Generalization: Demonstrates superior performance in detecting fake images from a wide variety of unseen generative models, including diffusion and autoregressive models.
 - Simple and Efficient Classification: Uses nearest neighbor and linear probing methods in the pre-trained feature space, avoiding extensive model training and reducing computational overhead.
-- Simplified codebase to allow training on large image datasets (100k+)
+- Streamlined codebase to allow training on large image datasets (100k+)

 ### 3. [GenConViT](https://github.com/truemediaorg/GenConViT) (video)

 An updated implementation of the GenConViT model by [Wodajo et al.](https://arxiv.org/abs/2307.07036).
 It analyzes both visual artifacts and latent data distributions.
 Features:

 - Hybrid Architecture: Combines ConvNeXt and Swin Transformer for robust feature extraction, leveraging CNNs for local features and Transformers for global context.
-- Generative Learning: Utilizes Autoencoder and Variational Autoencoder to capture latent data distributions
+- Generative Learning: Uses Autoencoder and Variational Autoencoder to capture latent data distributions
+- Frame-based video processing capabilities
+- Streamlined training and testing scripts
+- Docker deployment support
 - FP16 precision support
-- Frame-based video processing capabilities

 ### 4. [StyleFlow](/StyleFlow) (video)

 By combining the StyleGRU module and Style Attention Module (SAM), it effectively captures temporal and visual inconsistencies ([Paper Link](https://openaccess.thecvf.com/content/CVPR2024/papers/Choi_Exploiting_Style_Latent_Flows_for_Generalizing_Deepfake_Video_Detection_CVPR_2024_paper.pdf)).
 Features:

 - Style Latent Flow Analysis: Captures anomalies in the temporal changes of style latent vectors, highlighting suppressed variance in deepfake videos.
-- StyleGRU Module with Contrastive Learning: Encodes the dynamics of style latent flows using a GRU network trained with supervised contrastive learning to extract robust style-based temporal features.
+- StyleGRU Module with Contrastive Learning: Encodes the dynamics of style latent flows using a GRU network trained with supervised contrastive learning to extract  style-based temporal features.

 ### 5. [Reverse Research](/reverse-search) (image)